Tehran Faces Threats Amid Lack of Shelters and Blocked Roads

 It was risky.
 I had heard that you should not go out, she says.

 A protest against Israel had been organized and Mandana was afraid that the gathering would increase the risk of becoming a target.
-But they still took to the roads – which she is glad for today.
+But they went out on the roads anyway – which she is glad for today.

 After we left, it became full, she says.